loomnetwork/loom-sdk-documentation/docs/zh-CN/how-to-loom-js-webpack.md

 }
 ```

+`fs` and `child_process` are node modules, so we need to ignore them while building for the browser.
 This way, we'll get rid of the compilation errors.

 ## Babel